VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 ---

-## Slide 17 — Today's Discussion
+## Slide 19 — Today's Discussion

 **Content:**
 1. Could `ADMINSPAN`/`GROUNDSPAN`/`KIND`/`TYPE` be originated or exposed by the Grand List module? *(the single biggest structural ask)*
-2. What should count as a "dwelling unit"? *(needed ahead of the CY2027 deadline — the nearest one we have)*
+2. Should the Grand List export finally carry Active/Inactive status for every town?
-3. Should the Grand List export finally carry Active/Inactive status for every town?
+3. **Which "parcel" does the dwelling-unit count actually belong to** — the new sellable-lot `PARCEL`, or the Administrative Parcel the Tax Department's own guidance describes? *(Slide 14 — needed ahead of the CY2027 deadline)*
 4. Do cross-town parcels need explicit handling in the new model, and if so, whose call is that?
 5. Sequencing: does the 2028 parcel-definition change roll out independently of the 2029 classification work, or together?

 **Speaker notes:** These five are deliberately a mix of NEMRC-specific asks and joint policy calls — pick based on how the room's energy is going rather than forcing all five.
-Not expecting resolution today on any of them.
+Item 3 replaces what was previously "what should count as a dwelling unit" — that question is now resolved, but it surfaced a sharper one.
+Not expecting resolution today on any of these.

 ---

-## Slide 18 — What's Next
+## Slide 20 — What's Next

 **Content:**
 - Schema-level detail (exact population logic for `SPAN`/`ADMINSPAN`/`GROUNDSPAN`/`KIND`/`TYPE`) is in progress — not ready for this meeting